Gap Year – Is It Right for Me?

 What is a Gap Year?

 The term, gap year, refers to a year between high school and university or university and the job market that is spent enriching oneself and having new experiences.
 This essentially means taking a year off before college or right before/after graduation.
 Students in Britain first adopted taking a gap year after high school in the 1960s and, these days, they take part in droves.

 Data from the Universities and Colleges Admissions Services in Britain indicate that seven per cent of high school graduates deferred their university admission to take advantage of a gap year.

 Gap Year Pros and Cons

-After four years of intense high school courses, part-time jobs and myriad extracurricular activities, some students may be burned out.
+After four years of intense high school courses (Reading, writing, etc), part-time jobs and myriad extracurricular activities, some students may be burned out.

 Other students graduate from high school unclear about the shape they want their lives to take.
 They may find that taking a year off to gain perspective and clarify their goals is more practical than aimlessly pursuing post-secondary education.